matthiasn/talk-transcripts/Hickey_Rich/ClojureForJavaProgrammers.md

 not, then do not worry about it.

-[This article gets into great detail about what equality means in Clojure, including some brief descriptions between small differences between Clojure `=` and Henry Baker's Egal: https://clojure.org/guides/equality
+[This article gets into great detail about what equality means in Clojure, including some brief descriptions of small differences between Clojure `=` and Henry Baker's Egal: https://clojure.org/guides/equality